 The Dan Walker Journalism Scholarship

-The Department of Journalism Studies is delighted to offer two Dan Walker Journalism Scholarships worth £10,000 each for UK and European Union students starting a taught postgraduate course in journalism in 2020.
+The Department of Journalism Studies is delighted to offer two Dan Walker Journalism Scholarships worth £10,000 each for home fee paying students starting a taught postgraduate course in journalism in 2022.

-The scholarships are for students who meet at least one of our widening participation criteria or achieve a first in their undergraduate degree.
+The scholarships are for students who meet at least one of our widening participation criteria.
 If your application is successful you can use the scholarship towards fees or living expenses – the choice is yours.

 Dan Walker studied on the Broadcast course in 1998-99 and also completed his undergraduate degree at the University of Sheffield.
-He presents Football Focus each weekend and BBC Breakfast as well as a weekly show on BBC World.
+He has been at the helm of the UKs most popular morning TV show – BBC Breakfast – since 2016.
+Dan continues to regularly present Match of the Day as well as the BBC’s NFL Show.

 He has travelled the world covering numerous events including the Olympic Games, World Cups, European Championships, the Grand National, Six Nations, Wimbledon and The Open Championship golf.

-The scholarship will include periods of work experience in journalism and production, and advice from Dan as you go through the course and prepare for a career.
+The scholarship provides opportunities for periods of work experience in journalism and production, and advice from Dan as you go through the course and prepare for a career.

-You can apply for a scholarship if you meet all of the following four criteria:
+You can apply for a scholarship if you meet all of the following five criteria:

-- You either already hold an offer of a place, or wish to apply, for MA Broadcast Journalism at the University of Sheffield
+- You either already hold an offer of a place, or wish to apply, for MA Broadcast Journalism at the University of Sheffield.
+You will need to have applied for the course before the scholarship deadline to be considered

 - You are not already qualified at masters level, or higher